Xcode: wrap code in comment tags

 About philastokesIndependent Software Developer, Technical Writer and Researcher at SentinelOne.
 Explaining the unexplainable with images, video and text.
 Scripting anything imaginable in AppleScript, Bash, Python and Swift.

 Posted on November 29, 2014, in AppleScript, Automator, Developer, Xcode 6 and tagged comment, comment blocks, comment tags, comments, hotkey, keyboard, keychord, shortcuts, Xcode.
 Bookmark the permalink.
-Comments Off on Xcode: wrap code in comment tags.
+Leave a comment.